Sapiosexuality

 Online coinage

 The word was coined on the internet, not in a clinic.
 It is reliably traced to a LiveJournal user known as Wolfieboy, the Seattle technologist Darren Stalder, who built it from the Latin sapiens ("wise, discerning").
-In his own account he "invented this term while on too-little sleep driving up from SF in the summer of '98," originally framing it as a branch of what would later be called pansexuality, where a partner's body mattered far less than their mind.
+In his own account he invented the term "while on too-little sleep driving up from SF in the summer of '98," originally framing it as a branch of what would later be called pansexuality, where a partner's body mattered far less than their mind.
 As the Daily Dot and lexicographers at Merriam-Webster document, the term then circulated quietly through niche online communities for more than a decade.

 Mainstream breakout